FeiFeiDan/feifeisnotebook/project/Project.md

     mem_mapped.close()
 ```

 ## Chapter 3, Program Design

-<p style="text-align:justify; text-justify:inter-ideograph">This document provides a Python script that automatically generates a Quartus project.
+<p style="text-align:justify; text-justify:inter-ideograph">This thesis provides a Python script that automatically generates a Quartus project.
 The script compiles the project into a programmable file, which is then used to reflash the FPGA on the DE10-Nano.
 Additionally, it enables communication between the FPGA and the Linux running on the DE10-Nano's HPS.</p>

 <p style="text-align:justify; text-justify:inter-ideograph">The program is a sophisticated state machine, necessitating the development of exhaustive documentation detailing its operations.
 Of particular note in Windows, the default file path separator is the backslash (\).
 When such paths are directly imparted to Quartus, they are misconstrued as escape characters, leading to errors.
 To avoid this issue within Python, the advisable practice is to employ the pathlib module for path manipulations, ensuring paths adhere to the POSIX format.
 Additionally, in legacy HDLGen projects, relative paths may be utilized, mandating the implementation of suitable mechanisms within the program to handle these cases appropriately.
 If you want to get the code, please go to the Appendix Part to access my Git hub repository.</p>